-WHEREAS, Governor Greg Abbott issued Executive Orders GA-27 and GA-28 in response to the spike in COVID-19 cases and stress on the health care system; NOW THEREFORE:
+WHEREAS, Governor Greg Abbott issued Executive Order GA-27, Executive Order GA-28 and a proclamation amending Executive Order GA-28 relating to mass gatherings, and Executive Order GA-29 in response to the spike in COVID-19 cases and stress on the health care system;

+NOW THEREFORE:

-- 1. Through this Addendum the City of San Antonio acknowledges and adopts Bexar County Executive Order NW-10, and its applicability, consistent with State law, to the City of San Antonio, and further acknowledges and adopts Governor Abbott's most recent Executive Orders GA-27 and GA-28 as supplemental to San Antonio's 8th Declaration of Public Health Emergency Regarding COVID-19.
+- 1. Through this Addendum the City of San Antonio acknowledges and adopts Bexar County Executive Order NW-10, and its applicability, consistent with State law, to the City of San Antonio, and further acknowledges and adopts Governor Abbott's most recent Executive Orders GA-27, GA-28 and its amendments, and GA-29 as supplemental to San Antonio's 8th Declaration of Public Health Emergency Regarding COVID-19.
 This Addendum further identifies more stringent measures that are necessary to mitigate spread of the COVID-19 virus. - 2.
 Health and Safety Policy Commercial Entities.
 From the date of Bexar County Executive Order NW-10, all commercial entities in Bexar County providing goods or services directly to the public must develop and implement a health and safety policy ("Health and Safety Policy").
 The Health and Safety Policy must require, at a minimum, 1) that all employees, customers or visitors to the commercial entity's business premises or other facilities wear face coverings when in an area or performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible, 2) that the business prominently display a list of COVID-19 symptoms at or near the public and employee entrances of the premises.
 The Health and Safety Policy required to be developed and implemented by this Executive Order may also include the implementation of other mitigating measures designed to control and reduce the transmission of COVID-19 such as temperature checks or health screenings.
 Temperature screening is highly encouraged for employees, customers and for visitors to retail stores with volume and capacity levels that allow for practical implementation.
 Commercial entities must post the Health and Safety Policy required by this Executive Order in a conspicuous location sufficient to provide notice to employees, customers and visitors of all health and safety requirements.
 Failure to develop and implement the Health and Safety Policy required by this Executive Order may result in a fine not to exceed \$1,000 for each violation.

-Additionally, San Antonio businesses are strongly encouraged to take the "Greater, SAfer, Together" pleage which commits businesses to do the following:
+Additionally, San Antonio businesses are strongly encouraged to take the "Greater, SAfer, Together" pledge which commits businesses to do the following: